ChristophWurst/weinstein_docker/README.md

-# weinstein_docker
+# wiwu_docker
-Docker composition files for Weinstein
+Docker composition files for www.winzerhof-wurst.at